-- b. graduate transfer credit. - 7) No course work taken on an S/F, S/U, or audit basis may be used to satisfy graduate certificate or licensure program requirements. - 8) A minimum grade-point average of 3.0 for all 400-and-above-level work is required to satisfy licensure program requirements.
+- None of the requirements for a graduate certificate or licensure program may be satisfied via Credit by Examination.
+(See the Testing Out of Courses Policy.) - 5) No 400-or-above-level course work with a grade of C may be used to meet graduate certificate program requirements.
+A maximum of six credits of 400-or-above-level course work with a grade of C may be used to meet licensure program requirements. - 6) Not more than 50 percent of the required credits for a graduate certificate or licensure program can be satisfied by a combination of: - a.
+400-level courses; and - b. graduate transfer credit. - No course work taken on an S/F, S/U, or audit basis may be used to satisfy graduate certificate or licensure program requirements. - 8) A minimum grade-point average of 3.0 for all 400-and-above-level work is required to satisfy licensure program requirements.
 A minimum grade-point average of 2.75 is required to be awarded a graduate certificate.
 Individual graduate certificate programs, however, may set the minimum GPA requirement at a higher level for the completion of their particular graduate certificate programs.

-Counselor Education Program Master Schedule Beginning 2023

-The following courses are typically offered during the semesters indicated.
+Counselor Education Program Master Schedule Beginning Fall 2021 (revised 1/19/21) The following courses are typically offered during the semesters indicated.
 We cannot guarantee which days summer courses will be offered since they are flexibly scheduled.
 Please note there may be variations due to budget and enrollment fluctuations particularly in the summer.
 All classes can be canceled because of low enrollment.